-Have you recently done a wheel and tire upgrade, only to find the TPMS not to be working anymore?
+Are you experiencing Jeep tire pressure sensor problems?
+Have you recently done an aftermarket wheel and tire upgrade?
 Are you getting alerts that some tires aren’t working anymore?
 Have you been to the dealerships to have it checked out, only to find the TPMS error to reappear a few minutes from driving from the dealership?

-You need to also determine if the problem lays with a sensor or with the TPMS module.
-You can do a simple tire rotation to determine where exactly the problem lays.
+You need to also determine if the problem lies with a sensor or with the TPMS module.
+You can do a simple tire rotation to determine where exactly the problem lies.
 More about that later.

 Jeep Wrangler TPMS Sensor Not Reading